 After I woke up on October the 16th, I had a new unread email from Offensive Security in my inbox.
 It was a perfect start of the day knowing that I had passed the horrifying 48 hour OSCE exam.
-Cracking the Perimeter was a great course.
+Overall, Cracking the Perimeter was a great course.
 It was a hard journey and I learned a lot, especially about assembly, shellcoding and buffer overflows.
-I’m not saying that the course is only about buffer overflows, but out of the nine modules, you are staring at assembly code in a debugger in six of them.
-The three other modules were about advanced web and man-in-the-middle network attacks.
-These modules were great and I really wanted more of them.
+I'm not saying that the course is only about buffer overflows, but out of the nine modules, you are staring at assembly code in a debugger in six of them.
+The three other modules were about advanced web and man-in-the-middle network attacks, which was really good and I wanted more of.

 If you blindly compare PWK and CTP (which is not actually fair), then the latter comes out short.
 This is primarily due to the minimal lab environment, where CTP doesn't have a lab like PWK, filled with machines for you to exploit.
 The CTP lab consists only of 3-4 machines used for developing exploits for the modules.
 The course is also more expensive, costing $400 USD more than PWK, but it is still worth every penny in my opinion.

 The course content is not that big and you should seek information and hands-on practice outside the official material itself.
 Corelan and FuzzySecurity are extremely good resources for this.
-Also consider enrolling for the Assembly and Shellcoding course at SecurityTube/PentesterAcademy.
+Also consider sharpening up your assembly and shellcoding skills before enrolling into the course.

 Lastly, I want to say that the course might be old, and many techniques covered won't work with modern operating systems and new anti malware solutions.
 However, you should always learn the fundamental principles before exploring advanced techniques.